Tom-Camp/cocktaillibrary/README.md

 ## Contributing

-Create recipes.
+Create recipes and place them in the `recipe` directory.
 Create pull requests.
 Grow the library.

 ## Running tests